 “S#*t,” “Oh My G-d.” …or “What the _____?”
 We’ve heard from numerous parents that this kind of language hurts their ears as well as their hearts.
-If this is a struggle in your family, here’s how you might respond through the Connected Families framework.
+It’s tempting to do a search for “how to punish a child for swearing”, or “my child is swearing at school” so you can nip it in the bud.
+Instead, we encourage you to take a step back and breathe.

-To communicate emotional safety while addressing your kids’ word choices means coming alongside them as their understanding helper instead of their judge (they can tell the difference!).
+To communicate emotional safety while addressing your kids’ word choices means coming alongside them as their understanding helper instead of their judge.
+(They can tell the difference!)
 Are your kids worried they won’t fit in?
 Do they even know what the words mean?
+Are they using these words to vent their own discouragement or anxiety?

 In the same way, it’s helpful to understand what might be behind your angst when your kids say offensive words.
 Consider these questions: